 If lying on a beach sipping cocktails and soaking in the suns rays doesn’t satisfy the adventurer in you then keep reading for the list of a lifetime.
 Here you will find 11 must-dive locations from around the world!

-2. I’m going to go out on a limb and say everyone has heard of the Great Barrier Reef.
-With it being such a huge area to explore, trying to decide where to dive is no easy feat.
-Which is why number two and three on this list are two top spots to dive in Australia.
+Everyone has heard of the Great Barrier Reef.
+And with it being such a huge area to explore, trying to decide where to dive is no easy feat.
+Which is why number two and three on this list are two of Australia’s top dive locations.

 First, the Ribbon Reefs!
 Located in the Northern Great Barrier Reef, the Ribbon Reefs stretch over 50 miles.
 Within the Ribbon Reef region there are about 10 famous dives designed to suit any level, from beginner to expert.
 Throughout the Ribbon Reefs you can observe a variety of sea life from Potato Cod to Clownfish to Leopard Morays.
 But just remember no matter how brilliant the photo opportunity (especially renowned with the potato cod), always put the animals first.